 Financial assets and financial liabilities at "fair value through profit or loss" are measured at fair value with changes in fair value recognized in net income.
-Financial assets classified as "available-for-sale" are measured at fair value, with changes in fair value recognized in other comprehensive income ("OCI").
+Financial assets classified as "available-for-sale" are measured at fair value, with changes in fair value recognized in OCI.
 Transaction costs related to financial assets and liabilities recorded at fair value are included in net income when incurred.
-Financial assets classified as "held-to-maturity", "loans and receivables" and financial liabilities classified as "other financial liabilities" are initially recorded at fair value plus transaction costs and are subsequently measured at amortized cost using the effective interest method of amortization.
+Financial assets classified as "held-to-maturity", "loans and receivables" and financial liabilities classified as "other financial liabilities" are initially recorded at fair value plus transaction costs and are subsequently measured at amortized cost using the effective interest method.

 Cash is designated as "fair value through profit or loss."
 Accounts receivable and due from related parties are designated as "loans and receivables".
 Accounts payable and accrued liabilities and long-term debt are designated as "other financial liabilities".
 Investments are financial instruments classified as "available-for-sale".
-They are initially recorded at their fair value unless fair value is not readily determinable.
-Subsequent changes to the market value of the investments are recorded as changes to OCI.
-Realized gains and losses are recognized in income when the investments are actually disposed of.